 If some strings contain data that is not supposed to be translated (e.g., placeholders, other technical entities), you can hide them from translators. Для цього:

-By default, all source strings of the project are displayed in the Strings tab.
-If necessary, you can filter out strings using the available filter options (Issues, Comments, Screenshots, Hidden and Visible) and project labels.
+By default, all source strings of the project are displayed in Content > Strings.
+If necessary, you can filter out strings using the available filter options (With Unresolved Issues, Without Unresolved Issues, With Comments, Without Comments, With Screenshots, Without Screenshots, Hidden and Visible) and project labels.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin so you can do the necessary corrections without updating the source file in the Files tab.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
 Check the full list below:

-To edit some particular word or phrase that appears in multiple source strings, you can use the Find & Replace feature in the Strings tab.
+To edit some particular word or phrase that appears in multiple source strings, you can use the Find & Replace feature in Content > Strings.

 Use labels in your project for an easy way to add context to the strings or organize them by certain topics.
 Labels are also useful while creating translation and proofreading tasks or searching for specific strings in the Editor with the help of Advanced Filter.